roverkim/Project2/README.md

 * [MySQL](https://www.mysql.com/)

 ### Installing

-To begin go to command line and type in:
+If you would like to run this application locally, go to command line and type in:

 ```
 git clone https://github.com/Codevengers/Project2.git